Khazanchi (1941 film)

 Khazanchi is a 1941 Indian mystery thriller film directed by Moti B. Gidwani and starring M. Ismail, S. D. Narang, Ramola Devi, Manorama and Durga Mota in lead roles.
 M. Ismail played the title role of a cashier.
 It was the highest-grossing Indian film at the time of its release and the highest-grossing Indian film of 1941.
-This film also made Shalwar kameez dress, worn in the film by the lead actress very popular.
+It was remade in Tamil as Moondru Pillaigal (1952).

-The film was remade in Tamil as Moondru Pillaigal (1952).
+Actress Munawar Sultana, who became a popular actress of Hindi cinema in 1940s and early 1950s, made her earliest appearance in the film, in the song "Peene Ke Din Aaye Piye Jaa".
+The film also made Shalwar kameez very popular amongst Indian women.

 Synopsis

 Khazanchi is a murder mystery.
 Shadi Lal is a 'khazanchi' (cashier) in a bank in Lahore.
 His son Kanwal wants to marry Madhuri, the daughter of a rich man, Durga Das.